 Do you know the right questions to ask leaders at your company?
 Your managers have the potential to be effective at initiating change, increasing productivity, and helping your business thrive as long as they and their team are focused on the right goals.
-Naturally, you want to have a good sense of how things are going, and this means you need to know how to ask the right questions of your leaders.
+Naturally, you want to have a good sense of how things are going, which means you need to know how to ask your leaders the right questions.

 What’s Going Well for Your Team Currently?

-This can be a fantastic way to start things off, as it will help to create a positive tone right away.
+This can be a fantastic way to start things off, as it will help create a positive tone immediately.
 This will let your managers brag a bit about the team they have and the things they have done.
-It doesn’t matter whether they are big or small accomplishments; they deserve to celebrate the wins.
+Whether they are big or small accomplishments, they deserve to celebrate the wins.